MsRice/One-Grain/README.md

 React Icons
 Provides lightweight, consistent iconography to improve UI clarity without adding design complexity.

+## Learned New Skills

+🔐 WebAuthn & Passkey Authentication

+As part of this project, I explored and implemented **passwordless authentication using WebAuthn passkeys**, extending the application beyond traditional email/password flows.

+This work focused on understanding and integrating modern, security-first authentication patterns, including:

+- WebAuthn registration and authentication flows (attestation and assertion)
+- Public/private key–based authentication using browser authenticators
+- Challenge–response validation to prevent replay attacks
+- A Node/Express backend to issue challenges and verify credentials
+- Firebase-compatible user and credential persistence
+- Client-side WebAuthn integration using `@simplewebauthn/browser`

+This addition strengthened my understanding of **authentication architecture, security boundaries, and modern identity standards**, while reinforcing the importance of clear separation between client, server, and auth responsibilities in scalable applications.

+## Built With
 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.